AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/smt_verification/README.md

     `timeout` solver timeout in milliseconds.
 0 for no timeout.

     solver class has usefull method `print_assertions` that will output all the assertions in kind of human readable format.

+    there's a function `smt_timer` in `barretenberg/common/smt_model.hpp` that will run the checksat, measure the time in minutes and print it to stdout.

 3. Initialize the Circuit